Taxidermy rat actors, Dirty Plotte, Michael Jackson, and Richard Serra all make appearances in this season’s art books.

 This expansive volume devoted to representations of dreams in Western art history is already a hit in France, where it was first published.

-Sweet Little C*nt: Rethinking Julie Doucet
+Sweet Little C*nt: The Graphic Work of Julie Doucet

 Anne Elizabeth Moore.
 Uncivilized, Oct.
 13